The History of Grindstone

 May 2021

-Grindstone received 25 sets of equipment from NHLPA Goals & Dreams to donate to eligible girls and their families
+Grindstone received 25 sets of equipment from the NHLPA Goals & Dreams initiative to distribute to eligible girls and families.

-Grindstone joined PWHPA as Charity Partner for Secret Dream Gap Tour
+Grindstone joined the PWHPA as a charity partner for the Secret Dream Gap Tour.

 2022